Vomiting, dizziness, light sensitivity, headache, memory loss, fever, aches.

 5. Growing Up: But am I a grown up?
 I’ve discovered the beauty of beer gardens (read: daytime drinking), going to the bar and ordering a coke because of my early starts, and even the ‘just one drink’ rule.
 But more often than not the one drink flicks a switch inside which says ‘might as well’.

 It’s not just me.
-My OH and friends can sit together with our ‘one drink’ and all state loudly: “I am DEFINITELY not going to Barcadia”.
+My friends and I can sit together with our ‘one drink’ and all state loudly: “I am DEFINITELY not going to Barcadia”.
 Fast-forward 45 minutes and we are all stumbling out the door and the cycle begins again – with me grinding pelvis-first on my OH whilst shouting over his shoulder “GO ON THEN, one more”, to my friend at the bar.
 To waking up in the morning and thinking “I am NEVER drinking again.”

 And I honestly couldn’t tell you why.
 I wonder if it’s a confidence thing.
 I often find myself loose-tongued and saying things to people that I’d probably not say sober.
 They usually appreciate what I say too.
 Does that mean though, if I were to say (tactfully) what I honestly thought to people, that I would not need to drink?
 Probably not.